CS601-F18/side-project-hiepbui11395/README.md

 Two USER(GAMER) can connect with each other after they login and go to the other profile.
 [x] View list of gamer
 [x] Make list of gamer searchable
--[] Sort list of gamer base on the game current gamer play(Option 1)
--[] Sort by number of follower(Option 2)
+[x] Sort by number of gamer(Option 2)
 [x] Follow/Un-follow one gamer
 [x] View Friend/Following list

 ### Part 7 - Commenting/Chatting
 Two USER(GAMER) can communicate with each other after they login and go to the other profile.
 [x] Add database to support comment function
 [x] Implement comment function
 [x] Calculate overall score of account after it has new comment.

-### Part 8 - Donating(Considering)
-One user can donate to the other (Mock only)
+[x] Show a list of comment.
+[x] Sort list of comment by comment time.